PM Narendra Modi unveils 12-point plan to strengthen Asean-India cooperation

 Other measures included in the plan are traditional medicine, India’s Mission LiFE (Lifestyle for Environment) and the Coalition for Disaster Resilient Infrastructure (CDRI).

-Asean-India cooperation is making steady progress in every field “even in an environment of global uncertainties”, Modi remarked.
-India and the 10 Asean states are connected by history and geography, shared values, peace, prosperity, and a shared belief in a multipolar world, he said.

-“Asean is the central pillar of India’s Act East policy.
-India fully supports Asean centrality and Asean’s outlook on the Indo-Pacific,” he said.

-During the summit, Modi announced India’s decision to open an embassy in Dili, the capital of Timor-Leste.
+At the Asean-India Summit, Modi announced India’s decision to open an embassy in Dili, the capital of Timor-Leste.
 Xanana Gusmão, the Prime Minister of Timor-Leste, attended the summit as an observer.

-Modi is on a brief visit to Jakarta to attend the Asean-India Summit and East Asia Summit, which are being organised back-to-back by host Indonesia at India’s request since New Delhi will host the G20 Summit over the weekend.
+Modi concluded his brief visit to Jakarta after attending the two summits, which were being organised back-to-back by host Indonesia at India’s request since New Delhi will host the G20 Summit over the weekend.
+Modi did not hold any bilateral meetings on the margins of the summits.